ministryofjustice/laa-apply-for-legal-aid/README.md

 # LAA Apply for legal aid

-The laa-apply-for-legal-aid system is a web service by use for solicitors providing legal aid services to enter applications for legal aid on-line.
+The laa-apply-for-legal-aid system is a web service for solicitors that provide legal aid services.
+The service enables users to submit applications for legal aid on-line.

 ## Table of Contents
 - [**Architecture Diagram**](#architecture-diagram)